johnhyde/island/README.md

 Possibly render author signature tildes as long tildes instead, like ～,〜, ⁓, or 〰 (instead of a plain ~)?

-%% is a to-do mark that indicates the temporarily-embarrassed author M must return and complete something in the text.
+Two percent signs (%) is a to-do mark that indicates the temporarily-embarrassed author M must return and complete something in the text.
+This has no special rendering associated with it, and they all should be gone by the completion of the novel.

 ## Johndown features